soif/MySensors_HSV_RGB_IR/readme.md

-# MySensors HSL IR
+# MySensors HSV RVB IR

 This Arduino Sketch is a [MySensors](https://www.mysensors.org/) project to control an RGB let strip.
-It can be controlled using Mysensors message and also using a basic Infra Red remote.
+It can be controlled using Mysensors messages (both HSV and RVB) , but still using a basic Infra Red remote.
 The sketch also reports temperature and luminosity using an LDR.

 Please read the [description](description.md), for more information.

 *Here is the [MySensors forums topic](http://forum.mysensors.org/topic/) about this project.*

+## Disclaimer

+**THIS PROJECT IS CURRENTLY AN APHA VERSION !** The sotware is mostly finished, and breadboard testing run fine, but the final Schematic and PCB is a work in progress...

 ## Licence